 Eventually though there will be a FastPass+ line and a regular standby line (and I hope a single rider).
-I was actually pulled ahead because It was just myself so there is hope.
+We were actually pulled ahead of several groups because it was just us so there is hope.

-Enjoy the very raw and unedited video I shot and don’t mind the fact that some people have a hard time remembering their boarding color! 😂
+Enjoy the very raw and unedited video we shot and don’t mind the fact that some people have a hard time remembering their boarding color!

 Tips and Tricks

 - Rise of the Resistance has a height minimum of 40″ so plan accordingly with little ones.

 - Join the virtual queue (if they are still doing it) at 7am no matter where you are.
 Make sure you have the app downloaded and ready to go.
 If you don’t make it in at 7am try again at 1pm.